tojkuv/the-rust-book/generic-types-traits-lifetimes/README.md

 error: could not compile `chapter10` due to previous error
 ```

-The variable `x` doesn't "live long enough."
+The variable `x` doesn'_t "live long enough."
 The reason is that `x` will be out of scope when the inner scope ends on line 7.
 But `r` is still valid for the outer scope; because its scope is larger, we say that it "lives longer."
-If Rust allowed this code to work, `r` wwould be referincing memory that was deallocated when `x` went out of scope, and anything we tried to do with `r` wouldn't work correctly.
+If Rust allowed this code to work, `r` wwould be referincing memory that was deallocated when `x` went out of scope, and anything we tried to do with `r` wouldn'_t work correctly.
 So how does Rust determine that this code is invalid?
 It uses a vorrow checker.

 ### The Borrow Checker